PButcher/ice-4131-labs/lab1/README.md

 There are 5 main steps to convert serial code to parallel code with Pthreads:

-1. All C/C++ programs using Pthreads need to include the `pthread.h` header file.
+1. All C/C++ programs using Pthreads need to include the `pthread.h` header file:
-2. `#include <pthread.h>` at the top of your file.
+   - Write `#include <pthread.h>` at the top of your file.
-3. Create an entry point for the thread
+2. Create an entry point for the thread
    - When creating a thread using Pthreads, you need to point it to a function for it to start execution.
    - It is the thread's callback function.
    - It returns `void*` and takes a single `void*` argument.